warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "212.131.173.0"  "255.255.255.0"
      "212.131.173.0/24"

-    register all hosts of the class 'C' network '212.131.173.XXX' as spammers, and block them the use of XMail SMTP server.
-If a match is found on one of those records, XMail will reject the incoming SMTP connection at early stages.
-It is possible to specify optional parameters to tell XMail which behaviour it should assume in case of match.
-An example of such setup is:
+    registers all hosts of the class 'C' network '212.131.173.XXX' as spammers, and blocks them the use of XMail SMTP server.
+If a match is found on one of those records, XMail will reject the incoming SMTP connection at an early stage.
+It is possible to specify optional parameters to tell XMail which behaviour it should assume in case of a match.
+An example of such a setup is:

      "212.131.173.0/24"  "code=0"

-    In this case a code=0 tells XMail to flag the connection as possible spammer, but wait later SMTP session stages to reject the connection itself.
+    In this case a code=0 tells XMail to flag the connection as possible spammer, but to await later SMTP session stages to reject the connection itself.
 In this case an authenticated SMTP session can override the SPAMMERS.TAB match.
 The optional "params" field lists parameters associated with the record, separated by a comma: